-Sixty percent of Equatorial Guineans live in rural areas.
+Approximately sixty percent of Equatoguineans live in rural areas.
 The country as a whole has a variety of housing types.
 In the north, houses are made from wooden planks or palm thatch.
 Many houses have shutters.
 On the mainland, there are different kinds of houses, which are self-built using natural materials, small houses are made of cane and mud walls with tin or thatch roofs.
-People of Budi society are divided by function: farmers, hunters, fishers, and palm-wine collectors.
 On the other hand, there are high rise apartment buildings in cities.
 Wealthy individuals have channelled a significant amount of capital into residential real estate development and there are some good quality apartment blocks to the west and centre of Malabo.
 Despite the declining oil and gas prices and waning expatriate demand, there does still appear to be a reasonable market for serviced apartments and compounds catering for oil workers.

 Housing Policy and Regulations

-The new city of Djibloho, in the centre of mainland Equatorial Guinea, will be created under the framework of the policy of regrouping the populations of the main cities – Malabo, Bata, Mongomo, Ebebiyin, Evinayong and Luba.
-A complementary approach was taken in drafting the master plans for roads, housing and social infrastructure in order to improve the quality of urban life through economies of scale as reported by the African Economic Outlook, 2016.
+The new city of Djibloho, in the centre of mainland Equatorial Guinea, will be created under the framework of the policy for regrouping the populations of the main cities – Malabo, Bata, Mongomo, Ebebiyin, Evinayong and Luba.
+A complementary approach was taken in drafting the master plans for roads, housing and social infrastructure in order to improve the quality of urban life through economies of scale. .

-With support from the World Bank, Equatorial Guinea has established a statistics office which aims to better inform policy makers indicating that the country is cognisant to the fact that quality of data influences informed policy.
+With support from the World Bank, Equatorial Guinea has established a statistics office which aims to better inform policy makers indicating that the country is cognisant of the fact that quality data influences informed policy.